prittt/YACCLAB/README.md

 ### 2D Datasets

-- <b>MIRflickr:<sup><a href="#MIRFLICKR">10</a></sup></b><p align="justify"> Otsu-binarized version of the MIRflickr dataset, publicly available under a Creative Commons License.
+- <b>MIRflickr: <a href="#MIRFLICKR">10</a></b><p align="justify"> Otsu-binarized version of the MIRflickr dataset, publicly available under a Creative Commons License.
 It contains 25,000 standard resolution images taken from Flickr.
 These images have an average resolution of 0.17 megapixels, there are few connected components (495 on average) and are generally composed of not too complex patterns, so the labeling is quite easy and fast.</p>

 - <b>Hamlet:</b><p align="justify"> A set of 104 images scanned from a version of the Hamlet found on Project Gutenberg (http://www.gutenberg.org).
 Images have an average amount of 2.71 million of pixels to analyze and 1447 components to label, with an average foreground density of 0.0789. </p>

-- <b>Tobacco800:<sup><a href="#TOBACCO1">11</a>,<a href="#TOBACCO2">12</a>,<a href="#TOBACCO3">13</a></sup></b><p align="justify"> A set of 1290 document images.
+- <b>Tobacco800 <a href="#TOBACCO1">[11]</a>,<a href="#TOBACCO2">[12]</a>:</b><p align="justify"> A set of 1290 document images.
 It is a realistic database for document image analysis research as these documents were collected and scanned using a wide variety of equipment over time.
 Resolutions of documents in Tobacco800 vary significantly from 150 to 300 DPI and the dimensions of images range from 1200 by 1600 to 2500 by 3200 pixels.
 Since CCL is one of the initial preprocessing steps in most layout analysis or OCR algorithms, hamlet and tobacco800 allow to test the algorithm performance in such scenarios. </p>

-- <b>3DPeS:<sup><a href="#3DPES">14</a></sup></b> <p align="justify"> It comes from 3DPeS (3D People Surveillance Dataset), a surveillance dataset designed mainly for people re-identification in multi camera systems with non-overlapped fields of view.
+- <b>3DPeS <a href="#3DPES">[14]</a>:</b> <p align="justify"> It comes from 3DPeS (3D People Surveillance Dataset), a surveillance dataset designed mainly for people re-identification in multi camera systems with non-overlapped fields of view.
 3DPeS can be also exploited to test many other tasks, such as people detection, tracking, action analysis and trajectory analysis.
 The background models for all cameras are provided, so a very basic technique of motion segmentation has been applied to generate the foreground binary masks, i.e.,  background subtraction and fixed thresholding.
 The analysis of the foreground masks to remove small connected components and for nearest neighbor matching is a common application for CCL. </p>

-- <b>Medical:<sup><a href="#MEDICAL">15</a></sup></b><p align="justify"> This dataset is composed by histological images and allow us to cover this fundamental medical field.
+- <b>Medical <a href="#MEDICAL">[15]</a>:</b><p align="justify"> This dataset is composed by histological images and allow us to cover this fundamental medical field.
 The process used for nuclei segmentation and binarization is described in  <a href="#MEDICAL">[12]</a>.
 The resulting dataset is a collection of 343 binary histological images with an average amount of 1.21 million of pixels to analyze and 484 components to label. </p>

-- <b>Fingerprints:<sup><a href="#FINGERPRINTS">16</a></sup></b><p align="justify"> This dataset counts 960 fingerprint images collected by using low-cost optical sensors or synthetically generated.
+- <b>Fingerprints <a href="#FINGERPRINTS">[16]</a>:</b><p align="justify"> This dataset counts 960 fingerprint images collected by using low-cost optical sensors or synthetically generated.
 These images were taken from the three Verification Competitions FCV2000, FCV2002 and FCV2004.
 In order to fit CCL application, fingerprints have been binarized using an adaptive threshold and then negated in order to have foreground pixel with value 255.
 Most of the original images have a resolution of 500 DPI and their dimensions range from 240 by 320 up to 640 by 480 pixels. </p>

 <table>
 <tr>
   <td align="center"><img src="doc/sample_2D_datasets.png"></td>
 </tr>
 <tr>
-  <td>Samples of the YACCLAB 2D (real) datasets.
+  <td >Samples of the YACCLAB 2D (real) datasets.
 From left to right: 3DPeS, Fingerprints, Medical, MIRflickr, Tobacco800, XDOCS, Hamlet.</td>
 </tr>
 </table>

 - <b>Synthetic Images</b>:
-	- <b>Classical <a href="#BBDT">4</a></b>:<p align="justify"> A set of synthetic random noise images who contain black and white random noise with 9 different foreground densities (10% up to 90%), from a low resolution of 32x32 pixels to a maximum resolution of 4096x4096 pixels, allowing to test the scalability and the effectiveness of different approaches when the number of labels gets high.
+	- <b>Classical <a href="#BBDT">[4]</a></b>:<p align="justify"> A set of synthetic random noise images who contain black and white random noise with 9 different foreground densities (10% up to 90%), from a low resolution of 32x32 pixels to a maximum resolution of 4096x4096 pixels, allowing to test the scalability and the effectiveness of different approaches when the number of labels gets high.
 For every combination of size and density, 10 images are provided for a total of 720 images.
 The resulting subset allows to evaluate performance both in terms of scalability on the number of pixels and on the number of labels (density). </p>
 	- <b>Granularity <a href="#LSL">[4]</a> </b>:<p align="justify"> This dataset allows to test algorithms varying not only the pixels density but also their granularity <i>g</i> (<i>i.e.</i>, dimension of minimum foreground block), underlying the behaviour of different proposals when the number of provisional labels changes.
 All the images have a resolution of 2048x2048 and are generated with the Mersenne Twister MT19937 random number generator implemented in the <i>C++</i> standard and starting with a "seed" equal to zero.
 Density of the images ranges from 0% to 100% with step of 1% and for every density value 16 images with pixels blocks of <i>gxg</i> with <i>g</i> ∈ [1,16] are generated.
 Moreover, the procedure has been repeated 10 times for every couple of density-granularity for a total of 16160 images.</p>

 <table>